Gastronomic Experiences in Panama

 CASA DE LOURDES (El Valle) – One of Panama City’s best chefs (Golosinas Restaurant) has created an Italian villa weekend retreat in the “hill station” of El Valle de Anton.
 The food is rich, inventive, nouvelle gourmet with wonderful Panamanian accents.
 Excellent wine selection and an experience not to be missed as you dine poolside with Lourdes.

 EL SITIO-(Playa Venao, Pedasi) – Very good atmosphere, beach front and one of the best restaurants in the area.
-Their speciality is Octopus Pad Thai, not to be missed.
+Their specialty is Octopus Pad Thai, not to be missed.

 CUATRO (David) – a place of unique flavor in Chiriqui province.
 A Panamanian style food with a touch of quality.
 Try the ribs, fresh tuna among other options.